hsbgit/war25/README.md

 See how to build

 ## What is the current state of development of war2.5?
 As written, I worked for three years in my rare freetime, completely alone on this project.
-Nonetheless, this project already has a quite advanced development state. war2.5 is somewhat playable!
+Nonetheless, this project has a quite advanced development state. war2.5 is playable (at least a bit)!
+Many game mechanics have already been implemented.
+However, several major components are still missing, such as proper animation and time/frame management, network, AI...
 Just some of the things that work:

 -	Compatible with 99% of the existing *.pud files.
 Some *.pud lead to crashes but this is sth. for later investigation
 -	Sound